jestebanpelaez18/jestebanpelaez18/README.md

 - 📫 How to reach me [Linkedin](https://linkedin.com/in/www.linkedin.com/in/juan-esteban-pelaez-hoyos-123465162)

-- ⚡ Fun fact: My philosophy?
-Eat, sleep, gym, code, and repeat!
+- ⚡ Fun fact: Eat, sleep, gym, code, and repeat

 <h3 align="left">About Me</h3>